IBM/mini-era/README.md

 # Mini-ERA: Simplified Version of the Main ERA Workload

-This is a top-level driver for the Mini-ERA Workload
+This is a top-level driver for the Mini-ERA workload.

 ## Status